ogg25/camera-enhancer-docs/programming/android/guide/guide.md

             }
             //Filter, zoom & Focus settings
             mCamera.setErrorCode(true);
-            mCamera.setSensorControl(true);
+            mCamera.enableSensorControl(true);
-            mCamera.setAutoZoom(true);
+            mCamera.enableAutoZoom(true);
-            mCamera.setForceAutoFocus(true);
+            mCamera.enableAutoFocus(true);
-            mCamera.setFastMode(true);
+            mCamera.enableFastMode(true);
         }
     ```

 2. Fast mode setting

     DCE fast mode is specially designed for accelerating on single barcode decoding.
 This mode will reduce the time consumption on single barcode decoding by 50%.
 Fast mode is strongly recommended to be enabled on single barcode decoding.
-To turn on Fast mode, you can use `setFastMode` to make the setting:
+To turn on Fast mode, you can use `enableFastMode` to make the setting:

     ```Java
     protected void onCreate(Bundle savedInstanceState) {